gchq/stroom-docs/content/en/community/documentation/style-guide/site-structure.md

 ### Add a new section

-If you want to add a sub-section to an existin section then you will already have a structure like this:
+If you want to add a sub-section to an existing section then you will already have a structure like this:

 ```text
 └── my-section/